Understanding Cloudinary's pricing structure ― The credit unit system and how to check usage

 From Berlin, this is Ito from Classmethod Europe.

-Cloudinary's pricing includes "credits" and "units," but the pricing structure can be confusing, and there are times when you want to check how much you're currently using.
-In this article, I'll organize the pricing structure and introduce methods for checking usage through the console and API.
+Cloudinary pricing uses "credits" or "units," but its pricing structure can be confusing, and there are times when you want to check how much you're currently using.
+This article explains the pricing structure and introduces methods to check usage through the console and API.

 Cloudinary Pricing Plans

-Cloudinary's pricing structure is broadly divided into two types based on the contract plan.
+Cloudinary's pricing structure is broadly divided into two categories based on the contract plan.

-Self-service plans such as Free, Plus, and Advanced use a "credit"-based pricing structure.
-Credits are consumed according to the following three items and conversion rates:
+Self-service plans such as Free, Plus, and Advanced use a "credit"-based pricing system.
+Credits are consumed across three items with conversion rates as follows:

 • 1 credit =

-• Transformations: 1,000 times (※ Video is counted by specific conversion seconds based on resolution)
+• 1,000 Transformations (※ For videos, counted in specific transformation seconds based on resolution)

-For example, if 25 credits are provided with the free plan, you can use any combination up to "5,000 transformations + 10 GB storage + 10 GB bandwidth."
+For example, if you have 25 credits allocated in the free plan, you can freely combine usage up to a maximum of "5,000 transformations + 10 GB storage + 10 GB bandwidth."

-Monthly credits are not reset to 25 at the beginning of each month but are measured over the past 30 days.
+Monthly credits are not reset to 25 at the beginning of the month but are measured over the past 30 days at all times.

 Reference: How do Cloudinary credits work?, How does Cloudinary count my plan's quotas and what does every quota mean?